 Virginia Security Deposit Laws

-• If a tenant moves out of their rented premises without paying the due rent
+• If a tenant moves out of their rental unit without paying the unpaid rent

-• If a tenant moves out of their rented premises without clearing their utility bills
+• If a tenant moves out of their rental unit without clearing their unpaid utility bills

-• In the case a tenant abandons a unit
+• In the case a tenant abandons a dwelling unit

-• If a tenant (or their guest) causes negligent property damage
+• If a tenant (or their guest) causes negligent damage to the rental

-In such cases, you’d be able to minimize your losses by making appropriate deductions from a tenant’s deposit.
+In such cases, the landlord will be able to minimize their losses by making appropriate deductions from a tenant’s security deposit.

-In Virginia, the VA Code § 55.1-1226 oversees the collection and return of security deposits.
-The following is a basic overview of the rules you must abide by:
+In Virginia, the VA Code § 55.1-1226 oversees the collection and return of tenants security deposit.
+The following Virginia landlord tenant laws is a basic overview of the security deposit law and rules a landlord must abide by:

 1. Maximum Security Deposit

-In Virginia, the security deposit fee can’t exceed the cost of two months’ rent.
-If the monthly rental price is, for instance, $1,300, then the deposit shouldn’t exceed $2,600.
+Acording to Virginia security deposit laws, the security deposit fee can’t exceed the cost of two months’ rent.
+If the monthly rental price is, for instance, $1,300, then the security deposit shouldn’t exceed $2,600.

-You may be able to ask for an additional pet deposit.
+The landlord may be able to ask the tenant to pay an additional pet deposit.
+Ensure to provide written notice if you do decide to do this.
 This ranges between $200 and $500.
-You may then use this deposit towards any wear and tear a pet may cause to your unit.
+The landlord may then use this deposit towards any damage a pet may cause to their dwelling unit.

 That said, disabled tenants who use service dogs are exempt from paying a pet deposit.
 A service animal isn’t a pet and disability is a protected class under Virginia Fair Housing laws .

-The Fair Housing Act requires landlords to make reasonable accommodations for tenants with disabilities.
-This ensures that disabled tenants have equal opportunity to use and enjoy their home.
+The Fair Housing Act requires Virginia landlords to make reasonable accommodations for tenants with disabilities.
+This ensures that disabled tenants have equal opportunity to use and enjoy their rental unit.

 virginia-security-deposit-return-redsail-property-management